Vulpany/EnderCage/README.md

 -> If a cage is powered it will:

---> Release the containe entity / capture the entity above if the block above is air.
+-->> Release the contained entity / capture the entity above if the block above is air.

---> Steal from/give the contained entity to a cage above.
+-->> Steal from/give the contained entity to a cage above.

 ->  Noteblocks above cages will always play the ambient of the entity below, even if the cage is muted.